DanielUgoAli/Dataruns/README.md

 ## Help

-### Help is much appreciated just open a pull request 😗
+### Help is much appreciated just open a pull request or issues😗